What is the EU PNR Directive?

 While discriminatory traits may not be part of the criteria being searched for, algorithms often disguise the use of such sensitive traits by relying instead on placeholders, such as the selection of food on the plane as a placeholder for religion.

 Moreover, if the algorithms used are not disclosed, it is impossible to verify them.
-When decisions are made by algorithms (e.g. on the setting of surveillance measures), there is a lack of transparency, which poses a serious democratic and rule-of-law problems.
+When decisions are made by algorithms (e.g. on the setting of surveillance measures), there is a lack of transparency and accountability, which presents serious problems for democracy and rule-of-law.

 1. Passenger data booking code details,